Baja blue rock lizard: Life history

 Breeding takes place in the spring.
 20 to 30 eggs are laid in late spring and summer, and hatchlings appear after 85 to 88 days in summer and early fall.
 Sexual maturity is reached after about 2 years with a life expectancy of 20 years.

 Habitat

 Petrosaurus thalassinus is most often found in the immediate vicinity of rocky canyons, boulder-strewn hillsides and arroyo bottoms and sea-side cliffs.
 These lizards appear to be particularly common on rocks near large trees or other vegetation, and rarely seen in areas where vegetation is non-existent.

 Geographic range

 It is found in the Sierra la Laguna (and its associated ranges) and Sierra la Trinidad of the Cape region of Baja California Sur, as well as on Islas Espiritu Santo and Partida Sur in the Gulf.
-Elevational distribution from sea level to 2,020 meters in the Sierra la Laguna.
+Elevational distribution from sea level to 2020 m in the Sierra la Laguna.

 Conservation

 This species is locally abundant and occurs on several protected islands.
 It is currently in no need of special protection.
 However, its small range may make it vulnerable to disturbance.